 Ian Simpson lives in Angus, just five miles from Winnie — a resident at Dundee’s council-run Menzieshill House care home.

-Back-to-back visits have been cancelled at the last minute over fears they would breach the Scottish Government’s travel guidance between council areas.
+Back-to-back visits have been cancelled at the last minute over fears they would breach the Scottish Government’s strict pandemic travel guidance between council areas.